 The Standing Committee on Historical Records reports to and is appointed, charged and represented on Governing Board by the Secretary.

 The Governing Board Members-at-Large are responsible for maintaining awareness of the diverse views, goals and objectives of the membership of the Society and representing these as appropriate at meetings of the Governing Board.
 They should be willing to serve as chairs of special committees or as monitors for committees preparing special reports, if so asked by the President.
 They also serve as members of the Nominations Committee.

 The Society shall maintain an office in Washington, D.C., called the Headquarters of the Ecological Society of America.
 The main functions of the Headquarters are to implement policy decisions and action plans of the Governing Board, and to conduct the daily business and public affairs operations of the Society.
 This office shall be managed by the Executive Director, who shall report to the Governing Board of the Society.
 Principle contact with the Governing Board is through the President.

 Bylaw 7.
 Executive Director.

-The Executive Director is selected by the Governing Board and employed by the Society for a renewable three-year term.
+The Executive Director is selected by the Governing Board and serves as an employee-at-will.
 The Executive Director is authorized to make such purchases and to employ such assistance as will expedite the business of the Society, within the limits of the budget allocated.

 The main task of the Executive Director is to implement policy and action plans established by the Governing Board and to assure the efficient and effective conduct of the business of the Society.
 The Executive Director is expected to represent the Society across a wide variety of venues.